 Beware of Pickpockets

 No matter what country you visit this can be an issue.
-Make sure you have a purse or backpack that zips completely.
-For more frequent travelers or those who want the extra security get a specific anti-theft travel backpack and anti-theft travel purse that can be secured while you’re on the go so pickpockets will have difficulty getting access to your gear.
+When packing for Cuba make sure you have a purse or backpack that zips completely.
+For more frequent travelers or those who want extra security get a specific anti-theft travel backpack and anti-theft travel purse that can be secured while you’re on the go so pickpockets will have difficulty getting access to your gear.

 Have a really nice engagement ring?
 How about an expensive purse?
 Leave those valuables at home.